 Sales tax: applies to tangible personal property for those vendors subject to collect Washington State sales tax.
 As an example, if you purchase a chair from a local supplier or an out-of-state supplier who collect Washington State sales tax, you will be expected to pay the current tax rate.
 The out-of-state supplier will bill you the rate applicable at the point of delivery.
 A local supplier will bill the rate associated with the location of the delivery of the good purchased.

-Use tax: application generally will effect transactions for out-of-state supplier transactions.
-As an example when a chair is purchased from a vendor with no obligation to collect Washington State tax, the invoice will be for the selling price and shipping charge.
-The PAS system will automatically charge use tax if sales tax is not charged.
+Use tax: Application generally will effect transactions from out of state and items shipped to WA.
+As an example, when a chair is purchased from a vendor with no obligation to collect Washington State tax, the invoice will be automatically charged use tax.

 Tax Exempt: If the item being purchased is deemed tax exempt, and the purchase is made with an out-of-state vendor, use tax should not be charged.
-The department placing the order must coordinate with the Buyer in the UW Purchasing Department to make sure the purchase order is coded tax exempt in PAS.
-If this is not done, the system will default to use tax automatically, resulting in overcharging the department budget.
+The department placing the order must make sure the purchase order has the appropriate Financial Treatment worktag for tax-exempt purchase.
+If this is not done, the system could charge use tax automatically or allow sales tax to pay, resulting in overcharging the department fund.